Table of Contents

-How To Fix: Use your business name as it is consistently used on your signs, logos, website, and any business listing that shows your name, address, and phone number.
+How to Fix: Use your business name as it is consistently used on your signs, logos, website, and any business listing that shows your name, address, and phone number.

-What’s Wrong: If your legal business name and the name used across all of your platforms are identical, there is no problem.
+What’s Wrong: If your legal business name and the name used across all your platforms are identical, there is no problem.
 However, if your logos, signs, and business listings list a popularized business name that is different from its legal name, this leads to discrepancies that will reduce Google’s confidence in your business’s location.

 How To Fix: Make sure that your GMB business name is the same as the one listed on your website, business listings, and on your signs and branding, as opposed to your legal business name, if they are different.

-How To Fix: Use a business description that clarifies what your business is for and how it is different from competitors as quickly as possible.
+How to Fix: Use a business description that clarifies what your business is for and how it is different from competitors as quickly as possible.
 Prioritize the things that customers tend to be most curious about, questions about your business that often come up in phone calls or walk-ins about what you can do for them.

-What’s Wrong: Reviews are the most important ranking factor for local search.
-If your business has no reviews, this dramatically hurts your chances of showing up in search local search results and in Google Maps listings.
+What’s Wrong: Reviews are the most important factor for local search.
+If your business has no reviews, this dramatically hurts your chances of showing up in local search results and in Google Maps listings.
 Even if you do, a lack of customer reviews harms consumer trust, and users will be less likely to choose your location over others without any information from other customers to guide them.

-How To Fix: Start incorporating the process of asking for reviews into your business processes:
+How to Fix: Start incorporating the process of asking for reviews into your business processes:

 What’s Wrong: Some businesses incentivize users to leave reviews by offering a discount or coupon, or more egregiously, outright paying others to leave reviews.
 Doing so violates Google’s guidelines and could result in your listing being removed from local search results entirely.

-How To Fix: Implement a clear and strict policy against rewarding customers for leaving reviews on GMB.
+How to Fix: Implement a clear and strict policy against rewarding customers for leaving reviews on GMB.
 If any incentives are in place to reward staff for encouraging customers to leave reviews, they must be very carefully chosen to avoid incentivizing staff in any way “bribe” customers.

 What’s Wrong: If you add a GMB location that already been verified, your business will not show up in listings, and it will show up as a “Duplicate listing” in your GMB account.